ARCCSS-extremes/climpact2/README.md

 - USING CLIMDEX FUNCTIONS: To specify a parameter specific to a particular index (e.g. "cdd") simply prefix the parameter with the index name when calling climpact.loader (e.g. you could specify "cdd_spells.can.span.years = TRUE" or "csdin_spells.can.span.years=FALSE").
 This currently doesn't apply to the 'freq' parameter which is currently universal.

 TIPS FOR TESTERS
+- There is now a option to specify multiple cores.
+Set 'cores' in the function call to an integer.
+As per good computing policy this should be not more than half the number of cores on any one machine so other users can still work.
+Default is to run in serial.

 - Since the indices take a while to calculate (~50 minutes per index), put 'nohup' in front of your Rscript command to ensure the process keeps running even if you have to disconnect.
 If you're running screen this won't matter.

 - For functional tests (i.e. those that don't require you checking that actual output of the index calculations), you should use small grids instead of the example NarClim data I include.
 The "cdo -selyear" and "cdo -sellonlatbox" commands let you chop up an existing dataset.